We may earn compensation through affiliate links in this story.

 Below are some tips and tricks for getting the nautical looks.
 While throwing a life preserver on the wall and calling it a day is a step in the right direction, below we break down the subtle (and not so subtle) ways of imbuing your space with a nautical feel, without being cheesy.

 While they’re not technically decorations, your wallpaper or paint are going to lay the groundwork for your nautical theme.
 We recommend finding a wallpaper that screams “ocean”.
 If you’re up for having wallpaper installed, find something with a naval pattern or color.
 If you’d rather just paint, stick to colors you’d find on the beach like light blue (no darker than navy) or even tan.
-These colors will be perfect for displaying your nautical wall decorations.

 For hundreds of years, sailors were responsible for creating the images that gave people an idea of what the world was like.
 They’d travel the globe, creating maps and illustrations of faraway lands and strange creatures. ^^